frankiecd86/windespair/_posts/2018-05-29-phone-in-zen-mode.md

 title: >
   Put Your Phone In Zen Mode
 description: The smartest thing I've done over the past year has been to declutter my phone.
-intro: The smartest thing I've done over the past year has been to declutter my phone.
 image: /images/put-your-phone-in-zen-mode/phone-zen-mode.png
 image_alt: Put your phone in zen mode
 date: 2018-05-29 07:21:00 -0700